MakeSchool-Tutorials/wordsearchproblem/P00-Cracking-WSP-Encrpytion/content.md

 For consistency, the following protocols must also be followed in your solution:

 * The format of input data should exactly match the sample data below.
-* The format of output data should exactly match the sample output data below, with all found words sorted in lexicographical order.
+* The format of output data should exactly match the sample output data below, with all found words in order according to the rules above, with each word separated by a newline.
-* The dictionary of possible words will be provided in the attachments, with each word on a separate line.
-Only these words can be found.
-* It should be possible to swap dictionaries in case the language used for the encryption ever changes.
+* It should be possible to swap dictionaries in case the language used for the encryption ever changes, but in general /usr/share/dict/words can be provided as the dictionary as the second command line argument to invoke your program.
 * Analysts must be able to invoke your program from a command line.
 The input file should be provided with a single command line argument.
 * All output should be written to standard output.
+When you'd like to save your output, you can redirect it to a file by using ` > output` at the end of your invocation.
 * The choice of language is up to you, but Python and Ruby are encouraged.

 ### Sample Data

 #### Invocation
-`./crack_wsp.rb /path/to/input_matrix.txt path/to/dictionary.txt`
+`./crack_wsp.rb /path/to/input_matrix.txt /usr/share/dict/words`

 #### Input Matrix